akeru-inc/xcnotary/README.md

 - ✅ Bundle having hardened runtime enabled.

 When the input is a *.dmg* or a *.pkg*, only the Developer ID signing check is performed, i.e. the only check that can be performed at the moment without extracting the contents.
 In your workflow, you may want to run `xcnotary precheck` on your bundle target before packaging it.

+In rare cases, it may be helpful to troubleshoot code signing issues directly using the notarization service response.
+To do so, specify `--no-precheck` when invoking `xcnotary notarize`.

 # Building for notarization